All recreational vehicles with 2, 3, 4, or 8+ wheels are all considered ATVs. This includes dirt bikes, quads, unimogs, etc.

 - Open water

-motorized multiple use trails within city limits, the City of Whitehorse ATV Bylaw requires riders to travel respectfully and slowly – especially those close to residential areas.
+Be a respectful rider and Gear Down in Town.
+When travelling to the motorized multiple use trails within city limits, the City of Whitehorse ATV Bylaw requires riders to travel respectfully and slowly – especially those close to residential areas.
 Riding in town?
 Your dirt bike must be street-legal, and don’t forget your helmet!
 Fines are expensive.
 Save your money and respect your neighbours.

 Operators must take the most direct route on the road to get to a multiple use trail and the most direct route on the road back.
 Operators cannot go off motorized multiple use trails!